West Kilbride

-West Kilbride (Cille Bhrìghde an Iar) is a village and historic parish in North Ayrshire, Scotland, on the west coast by the Firth of Clyde, looking across the Firth of Clyde to Goat Fell and the Isle of Arran.
+West Kilbride (Cille Bhrìghde an Iar) is a small town and historic parish in North Ayrshire, Scotland, on the west coast by the Firth of Clyde, looking across the Firth of Clyde to Goat Fell and the Isle of Arran.
 West Kilbride and adjoining districts of Seamill and Portencross are generally considered to be a small town, having a combined population of 4,393 at the 2001 census.

 History

 The brooch is a casting of silver, mounted with gold, silver and amber decoration.

 Early history

 A Neolithic cup and ring marked stone is located on Blackshaw Hill, near West Kilbride.
 This stone is unusual, in that it is carved with three spirals.
 Although the purpose of such stones is not known, it is considered that they may have had religious importance.
 Traces of an Iron Age fortification were uncovered when the house named "The Fort" was constructed in Ardrossan Road, Seamill.